misiektoja/instagram_monitor/README.md

 It is generally not recommended to use values lower than 1 hour as it will be quickly picked up by Instagram automated tool detection mechanisms.

-In order to make the tool's behaviour less suspicious for Instagram, by default the check interval value is randomly picked from the range:
+In order to make the tool's behavior less suspicious for Instagram, by default the check interval value is randomly picked from the range:

 [ INSTA_CHECK_INTERVAL (**-c**) - RANDOM_SLEEP_DIFF_LOW (**-i**) ] <-----> [ INSTA_CHECK_INTERVAL (**-c**) + RANDOM_SLEEP_DIFF_HIGH (**-j**) ]

 So having the check interval set to 1 hour (-c 3600), RANDOM_SLEEP_DIFF_LOW set to default 15 mins (-i 900) and RANDOM_SLEEP_DIFF_HIGH set to default 3 mins (-j 180) means that the check interval will be with every iteration picked from the range of 45 mins to 1 hour and 3 mins.

-Thats why the check interval information is printed in the console and email notifications as it is essentially a random number.
+That's why the check interval information is printed in the console and email notifications as it is essentially a random number.

 On top of that you can also define that checks for new posts should be done only in specific hour ranges by setting **CHECK_POSTS_IN_HOURS_RANGE** to True and then defining proper values for **MIN/MAX_H1/H2** variables (see the comments in [instagram_monitor.py](instagram_monitor.py) file for more information).

 ### Controlling the script via signals (only macOS/Linux/Unix)

-The tool has several signal handlers implemented which allow to change behaviour of the tool without a need to restart it with new parameters.
+The tool has several signal handlers implemented which allow to change behavior of the tool without a need to restart it with new parameters.

 List of supported signals: